Module index_map_type¶

 additional elements are ignored); on other processes a 0-sized array can be

-passed. l_index is an allocatable intent(out) array.
-Its rank must
+l_index is an allocatable intent(out) array.
+Its rank must be the

-be the same as g_index.
-In the first step each process allocates
+same as g_index.
+In the first step each process allocates l_index to

-l_index to its proper shape: the same extents as g_index in all but
+its proper shape: the same extents as g_index in all but the last

 g_index is then distributed to l_index according to domain,